candroid-man/honest-mintify/README.md

 ### What is honest-mintify?

-`honest-mintify` is a script created with the help of the Qwen3-255B (Reasoning) LLM.
+`honest-mintify` is a bash script created with the help of the Qwen3-255B (Reasoning) LLM.
 It is designed to automate the setup process for Linux Mint to make it easier for the technologically challenged to use it for their day-to-day life.

 ### Why?
 I created this script for Honest Repair, my phone/computer repair shop located in Fenton, Missouri.
 It is tailored towards my needs only.
 I am open-sourcing it because I believe in FOSS, and I want to be transparent with what scripts I run on customer devices.